osrg/namazu/README.md

 ## Quick Start (Container mode)
-The following instruction shows how you can start *Earthquake Container*, the simplified, Docker-like CLI for Earthquake.
+The following instruction shows how you can start *Namazu Container*, the simplified, Docker-like CLI for Namazu.

     $ sudo earthquake container run -it --rm -v /foo:/foo ubuntu bash

-In *Earthquake Container*, you can run arbitrary command that might be *flaky*.
+In *Namazu Container*, you can run arbitrary command that might be *flaky*.
 JUnit tests are interesting to try.

     earthquake-container$ git clone something